Technical SEO Audit Checklist

 loading="lazy") - JavaScript is deferred or asynced where appropriate

-- Third-party scripts (analytics, chat, ads) are loaded asynchronously and do not block rendering
+- Third-party scripts (analytics, chat, ads) are loaded asynchronously.
+They should not block rendering

-- A CDN is in use to reduce latency for geographically distributed users
+- A CDN is in use.
+It reduces latency for geographically distributed users

-- Browser caching headers are set appropriately for static assets
+- Browser caching headers are set appropriately.
+Static assets should be cached per your TTL strategy

 12. International (if applicable)